baileyraven03/baileyraven03/README.md

 ### Aerospace & Software

 An undergraduate MEng Aerosapce Engineering student @ The University of Sheffield (South Yorkshire, UK), with a specialisation in avionic systems.
-I have a desire to develop my software skills both for 'work' and for personal use, hense this profile.
 I use MatLab (with Simulink) & C regularly as apart of my degree, so there may be scripts here.
 These could include:
 --> Power Circuit Design and Analysis
 --> Signal Processing, Modulation & Demodulation
---> Control System Design
+--> Controller Design and System analysis

-Along with this, I am also looking to develop my machine learning skills.
+Along with this, I am developing my machine learning skills, using both supervised and unsupervised learning algorithms.
 I'm doing this using courses on Codecademy and Kaggle.
 Keep up to date here where I will (hopefully) post more complex models as time goes on.

 Would I like this to be a career avenue?
 Potentially
 Would I like to be profficent enough to show off to people?
 Absolutely

-Want to get in touch and chat more?
-Check out my LinkedIn linked to the left.
+To get in touch and find out more, check out my LinkedIn linked to the left.

 <!--
 **baileyraven03/baileyraven03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.